Local residents heard ‘massive explosion’ before fire which shut down Heathrow

 More than 200,000 passengers have had their flights to or from Heathrow cancelled on Friday after the airport announced it would be closed until 11.59pm as a result of the disruption.

-Thousands of homes were left without power and more than 100 people were evacuated after a transformer within the North Hyde electrical substation in Hayes caught fire.
+Some 67,000 homes were left without power overnight and more than 100 people were evacuated after a transformer within the North Hyde electrical substation in Hayes caught on fire.

 Matthew Muirhead was working a night shift on Thursday when he noticed smoke rising from the electrical substation.